-Last Updated on February 29, 2024 by Natalia
+Last Updated on November 17, 2025 by Sam

 Jodd Fairs Night Market Opening Hours

-How to get to Jodd Fairs Night Market
+How To Get to Jodd Fairs Night Market

 The Jodd Fairs Night Market is located just a short walk from the Phra Ram 9 MRT Station, which is located on the MRT Blue Line.
 This makes it easily accessible from a number of stations in central Bangkok including Sukhumvit Station, Lumphini Station and Si Lom Station, all of which are also located on the MRT Blue Line.

-The main alternative to public transport is to take a taxi to the Jodd Fairs Night Market.
-Public transport is cheap in Bangkok, so taking a taxi will be the more expensive option – but it’s still likely to be fairly inexpensive.
+The main alternative to public transport is to take a taxi.
+Public transport is relatively inexpensive in Bangkok, so taking a taxi will be the more expensive option, but it’s still fairly affordable.

-What to do at Jodd Fairs Night Market
+What To Do at Jodd Fairs Night Market

-A lot of the dishes do contain meat, which means that vegans and vegetarians may struggle for food at the Jodd Fairs Night Market.
+A lot of the dishes do contain meat, which means that vegans and vegetarians may struggle for food at Jodd Fairs Night Market.
 Fortunately, as there are so many stalls you should be able to find something suited to your dietary requirements.

-The Jodd Fairs Night Market is also a great place to enjoy a drink or two.
+Jodd Fairs Night Market is also a great place to enjoy a drink or two.
 There are a number of stalls selling alcohol, with a wide range of local and international beers, ciders, and more.

 At the front of Jodd Fairs there is also a bar area, with a few different bars serving drinks and a large seating area.
 This is a great spot to enjoy some food and drink whilst soaking up the market’s atmosphere, and in the evenings there is often live music here too.

-As well as the above, the market is also home to a variety of other stalls selling clothing, jewellery, tech, and more.
+The market is also home to a variety of other stalls selling clothing, jewellery, tech, and more.
 Some stalls even offer haircuts, so it’s certainly a night market with lots to offer!

 Tips for Visiting Jodd Fairs

-We recommend visiting at least Jodd Fairs and The One Ratchada if you have the time.
-If you don’t fancy walking between the markets then you can take a tuk tuk or Grab taxi, which should be relatively inexpensive as it’s only a short distance.
+We recommend visiting at least Jodd Fairs and The One Ratchada.
+If you don’t fancy walking between the markets, you can take a tuk-tuk or Grab taxi, which should be relatively inexpensive, as it’s only a short distance.

-Busyness – As one of the most popular night markets in Bangkok, Jodd Fairs can get quite busy.
+As one of the most popular night markets in Bangkok, Jodd Fairs can get quite busy.
 If you want to get a seat in the bar area it’s best to arrive early, as otherwise you may have to stand for a lot of your visit.

 Must-Do Tours in Bangkok